yintrigue/portfolio-ds/README.md

 ### [Predicting Flight Delays](./ml_flight_delays)

-**Final Model**: Gradient Boosted Tree
-**Baseline Models**: XGBoost Tree, Random Forest, Logistic Regression, SVM
+**Final Model**: Gradient Boosted Tree, Distributed Computing **Baseline Models**: XGBoost Tree, Random Forest, Logistic Regression, SVM
 **Tech Stack**: PySpark, Scikit-learn, Databricks, AWS

 Flight delays are costly — the delay cost per minute was estimated to be $74.24 for the airline in 2019.
-The study attempts to tackle the problem by building an end-to-end machine learning pipeline using **PySpark on Databricks** to predict flight delays.
-A total of **5 datasets**, including a 1GB+ flight records and 25GB+ weather information from 2015 to 2019, were used for training/testing the different models explored in the study.
+The study attempts to tackle the problem by building a **distributed machine learning pipeline** using PySpark to predict flight delays.
+A total of **5 datasets**, including 1GB+ of flight records and 25GB+ of global weather information from 2015 to 2019, are used.
+The datasets are **imbalanced**, with only 20% of the data being positive.
+The final model is trained on an AWS cluster with **five r4.xlarge nodes** through Databricks.

 ### [Classifying Melanoma](./ml_melanoma)